pinobatch/pently/docs/famitracker.md

 Troubleshooting
 ---------------
-Some problems that users have run into:
+Some problems that ft2pently users have run into:

 * **Noise channel is missing**
-  If you aren't using ft2pently's semantic drums, which map different DPCM pitches to pairs of sound effects), add `auto noise` to the module comments so that ft2pently can create sound effects from all notes played on noise.
+  If you aren't using ft2pently's semantic drums, which map different DPCM pitches to pairs of sound effects, add `auto noise` to the module comments so that ft2pently can create sound effects from all notes played on noise.
 * **The pulse width sounds incorrect**